ppy/osu-wiki/wiki/Interface/en.md

 Click the "Mods" button or press F1 to call up the **[Mod Selection Screen](Game_Modifiers "wikilink")**.

 In this screen, you can apply modifications ("mods" for short) to gameplay.
-Some mods lower difficulty and apply a modifier that lowers the score you achieve.
-Conversely, some mods increase the difficulty, but apply a modifier that increases the score you achieve.
+Some mods lower difficulty and apply a multiplier that lowers the score you achieve.
+Conversely, some mods increase the difficulty, but apply a multiplier that increases the score you achieve.
 Finally, some mods modify gameplay in a different way.
-[Relax](Relax "wikilink") and [Auto Pilot](Auto_Pilot "wikilink") falls in that category.
+[Relax](Relax "wikilink") and [Auto Pilot](Auto_Pilot "wikilink") fall in that category.
 Place your mouse on a mod's icon to see a short description of its effect.
 Click on an icon to select or deselect that mod.
+Some mods, like Double Time, have multiple variations; click on the mod again to cycle through.
 The score multiplier value displays the combined effect the multipliers of the mod(s) of you have selected will have on your score.
 Click "Reset all mods" or press 1 to deselect all currently selected mods.
 Click "Close" or press 2 or Esc to return to the Song Selection Screen.

 While you are on the Mod Selection Screen, you cannot access the Chat and Extended Chat Consoles.
 In addition, skins can alter the text and/or icon of the mods, but the effects will still be the same.